-IVHQ offers two volunteer programs locations in Bali - Ubud and Lovina with projects including Teaching, Kindergarten Support, Healthcare Education, Environmental Education and Construction and Rennovation.
+IVHQ offers two volunteer programs locations in Bali - Ubud and Lovina with projects including Teaching, Childcare Support, Healthcare Education, Environmental Education and Construction and Rennovation.
 Volunteering in Ubud is perfect for volunteers who want to take advantage of the local health and wellness scene in their free time, while Lovina is a more chilled volunteering location that’s super close to the beach.

 If you want to volunteer abroad with animal, our Turtle Conservation project is the perfect option for volunteers in Bali.
 On this project, you’ll be based on the island of Nusa Penida, supporting tasks such as feeding and cleaning the turtles housed at the conservation center.
 Additionally, you can assist with proactive conservation efforts, including beach clean-ups, waste management improvements, and educating local people about the issues facing Indonesia’s sea turtles and what can be done to help.